-Meet the I’m A Celebrity 2024 lineup
+Meet the I’m a Celebrity 2024 lineup

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-This year’s I’m A Celebrity…Get Me Out of Here! is almost underway, which means it’s time to find out what famous faces will be entering the jungle.
+I’m a Celebrity…Get Me Out of Here! is back, with a whole new roster of famous faces taking on jungle life.

-The new series will return on 17 November with a fresh batch of 10 celebrities ready to take on nail-biting challenges and gruesome eating tasks as they compete to be crowned King or Queen of the jungle.
+So who is taking on nail-biting challenges and gruesome eating tasks as they compete to be crowned King or Queen of the jungle?

 Among them are TV personality Coleen Rooney, Strictly star Oti Mabuse and McFly singer Danny Jones.